percyhanna/fps/README.md

-Foothills Philharmonic
+Foothills Philharmonic Society
 ===

-The website for the Foothills Philharmonic.
+The website for the Foothills Philharmonic Society.